mayrmt/mayrmt.github.io/publications.md

 # International Conference Contributions with Abstract

+> This list only includes talks that I have given myself.
+Co-authored talks presented by collaborators are not listed here.

 1. Hagmeyer N, Mayr M, Popp A:
 **Two-way coupling of slender beams with incompressible fluid flow**, _9th GACM Colloqium on Computational Mechanics 2022_,